chayansurana3/FITIFY-Fitness-Tracker/README.md

 - **Calorie Calculator**: Calculate your calorie intake and other nutritional data by tracking your meals.
 - **Ideal Weight Calculation**: Calculate your ideal weight based on your height and bmi.
 - **User Data Storage**: Store and manage user data using MongoDB.
-- **External API Integration**: Utilize the Edamam API for retrieving nutritional information and tracking calories.
+- **External API Integration**: Utilize the EDAMAM API for retrieving nutritional information and tracking calories.

 ## Built With